 A recent study by Geear found that consumers under 45 use Large Language Models (LLMs) as the second-most-used channel when researching financial institutions, trailing only search engines.
-As Gemini and ChatGPT become daily research tools, credit union and bank marketers are naturally asking: “How do we ensure our brand appears in these results?”
+As tools like Gemini, Claude, and ChatGPT become more widely adopted, credit union and bank marketers are naturally asking: “How do we ensure our brand appears in these results?”

 Optimizing your brand’s presence in an LLM is known as Generative Engine Optimization (GEO) or Answer Engine Optimization (AEO).